DRJ Glossary of Business Continuity Terms

 Alternate Site

-A site held in readiness for use during/following an invocation of business or disaster recovery plans to continue urgent and important activities of an organization.
+A site held in readiness for use during/following an invocation of business continuity or disaster recovery plans to continue urgent and important activities of an organization.

 Alternate Work Area